0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ### Updating your BYOC chain configuration

 The endpoints used for communicating with supported external blockchains are defined in the `config.json` file under the tag `chainConfigs`.

-As new external chains become supported, this configuration should be updated.
-It should also be updated if you decide to switch to a different endpoint supplier for some of the chains.
+Updating your `config.json` should happen when:
+- External chains become supported
+- Switching to a different endpoint supplier

 Below is an example of a config with external chain endpoints.

 ???
 Example "Example config.json"